xDido/Marvel-BoardGame/README.md

 <kbd>←</kbd> | Move left
 <kbd>→</kbd> | Move right

-* You need to run the FirstGameFrame.java file to start playing.
+* You need to run the FirstFrame.java file to start playing.